kashodiya/my-open-webui/README.md

 ## Tips and tricks

+### Careful before changing project_id
+- If you have already deployed this product and change project_id and deploy again, it will destroy previous deployment.

 ### Stop EC2 when not used without worry
 - When you start the EC2 (use shortcut "ec2") all your apps are started by default!